How Long Does It Take Testosterone Replacement Therapy (TRT) To Work?

 Before you worry about your cortisol levels, the first step is to work with a health provider to get your hormone levels tested.
 Working with a provider who understands men’s health is key as “normal ranges” can still leave men feeling the effects of high cortisol.

-Of course, it’s first and foremost recommended that to limit stress and caffeine, eat nutritious meals, and exercise regularly.
+Of course, it’s first and foremost recommended to limit stress and caffeine, eat nutritious meals, and exercise regularly.
 However, there is typically more at play that can’t be resolved with a few new health habits.
+Alongside more in-depth exploration of your symptoms, we recommend investing in high quality supplements to fill in your nutritional gaps.
+Specifically magnesium, omega -3, and vitamin c.

 For those living in Missouri and Illinois, taking the first step towards balancing your cortisol levels and improving your overall health is easy with Victory Men’s Health.
 Whether through telehealth or in-person visits, our team is ready to assist you with a comprehensive panel to identify where you might be lacking and develop a treatment plan that works for you.
+Contact us today to book a consultation and begin your journey to a healthier, happier you.

 Have you had your cortisol levels checked?
 What is your best tip for reducing stress in your everyday life?
 Tell us in the comments!